Photo by Craig Harris

-Colleen M. Farrell, MD is a pulmonary and critical care physician at Brigham and Women’s Hospital in Boston, MA and an Instructor in Medicine at Harvard Medical School, where she teaches medical ethics.
+Colleen M. Farrell, MD is a pulmonary and critical care physician at Cambridge Health Alliance in Cambridge, MA and a writer.
+She is on the faculty of Harvard Medical School, where she teaches medical ethics and clinical skills.

 Colleen received her BA in Women’s and Gender Studies from Williams College and her MD from Harvard Medical School.
-She completed her residency in primary care internal medicine at NYU/Bellevue Hospital, her fellowship in pulmonary and critical care medicine at NewYork Presbyterian-Weill Cornell Medicine, and her fellowship in clinical ethics at Weill Cornell Medical College.
-She is an alumna of the Fellowship at Auschwitz for the Study of Professional Ethics and the Rudin Fellowship for Medical Ethics and Humanities.
-Prior to attending medical school, she was on the research staff of The Hastings Center, a bioethics research institute.
+She trained in internal medicine at NYU and in pulmonary and critical care medicine at Weill Cornell.
+She also completed a fellowship in clinical ethics at Weill Cornell and earned the Healthcare Ethics Consultant-Certified designation from the American Society for Bioethics and Humanities.

 She lives in Cambridge, MA with her husband and two sons.